ExeClim/Isca/docs/source/modules/socrates.rst

 +-------------+---------------+-----------------------------------------------------+

-In addition, you can specify their concentrations by specifing them directly or reading from the external files (needs to pay attention to the concentration units):
+In addition, you need to specify their concentrations by specifing them directly or reading from the external files (needs to pay attention to the concentration units):

 +-----------------------------------+---------------+-----------------------------------------------------------------------------+
 | Name                              | Default       | Description                                                                 |